XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/miui/miui.md

     </button>
 </div>

-### Latest MIUI Official ROMs for all Xiaomi devices
+### Latest MIUI Official ROMs for all XM devices

 _Note_: All files listed here are official untouched MIUI ROMs.
-It's not owned, modified or edited by Xiaomi Firmware Updater.
+It's not owned, modified or edited by XM Firmware Updater.

 <br />
 <div class="card">